 3- Buying New vs Used:

 With a purpose of purchase and the required vehicle in mind, the next step is to look at the options that fit well in your budget.
 You may buy a new or a used one and each options has some advantages as well as disadvantages.
-A new vehicle means better reliability and newer features but it comes with a higher prices.
+A new vehicle means better reliability and newer features perfect when driving to any location but it comes with a higher prices.
 On the other hand, used vehicles have lower initial cost, cheap insurance premiums but uncertain reliability.
 Here you can find a detailed article on new vs used car purchase.

 Whether you should go for a new vehicle or a used one depends entirely on the primary use of the vehicle and for how long you plan to use it.
 In case, if you are buying a car that you can use for additional profits, i.e. by becoming an Uber or Lyft driver, you must know that they have specific requirements for vehicles and your car must pass the inspection.
 Read more here How to Pass the 19-Point Vehicle Inspection.